kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 ```

 Modifying the pod template or switching to a new pod template has no effect on the
 Pods that already exist.
-Pods do not receive template updates directly; instead,
+Pods do not receive template updates directly.
+Instead,
 a new Pod is created to match the revised pod template.

 For example, the deployment controller ensures that the running Pods match the current